Python Client API

 Learn more about how to query Oso Cloud.

-The distributed check API lets you perform authorization using data that's distributed across Oso Cloud and your own database.
+The local check API lets you perform authorization using data that's distributed across Oso Cloud and your own database.

 oso = Oso(